aweilerffp/SupDawg-Pro/README.md

-# SupDawg 🐕
+# SupDawg Pro 🐕

-**Team Pulse Check-in Bot for Slack**
+**Team Pulse Check-in Bot for Slack - App Directory Version**

-SupDawg is a Slack bot that conducts weekly pulse check-ins with team members via direct messages, collects structured feedback, and aggregates responses into a management dashboard.
+SupDawg Pro is a publicly available Slack app that conducts weekly pulse check-ins with team members via direct messages, collects structured feedback, and aggregates responses into a management dashboard.
+This is the multi-workspace version designed for distribution via the Slack App Directory.

 ## Features